toolleeo/cli-apps/README.md

 * [Poezio](https://poez.io/en/) - Poezio is a free console XMPP client.
 It lets you connect very easily (no account creation needed) to the network and join various chatrooms.
 Many commands are identical to common IRC clients.
 Configuration can be made in a configuration file or directly from the client.
 * [Profanity](https://profanity-im.github.io/) - Profanity is a console based XMPP client written in C using ncurses and libstrophe, inspired by Irssi.
 * [RainbowStream](http://www.rainbowstream.org/) - Twitter client for the terminal allows almost all the operations that can be done from GUI and Web clients.
+* [Servitor](https://github.com/bentonedmondson/servitor) - A command-line Fediverse client that doesn’t require a server.
 * [sic](https://tools.suckless.org/sic/) - sic is an extremely simple IRC client.
 It consists of less than 250 lines of code.
 * [signal-cli](https://github.com/AsamK/signal-cli) - signal-cli provides an unofficial commandline, dbus and JSON-RPC interface for the Signal messenger.
 * [ssh-chat](https://github.com/shazow/ssh-chat) - Custom SSH server written in Go.
 Instead of a shell, you get a chat prompt.